khaiqtran13/text_bot/README.md

 <h3>sendMessage.py</h3>

-To change target message modify the parameters in main
+To change target number and message modify the parameters in main.
+The python program allows you to loop and manipulate the script.